 Surprisingly few threads covering this.
 What are some of your favorite records to come out of FAME studios?
 Favorite tunes?
 Production jobs?
 Been on a big Donnie Fritts kick this weekend.
 Prone To Lean is killer.

-― If Assholes Could Fly This Place Would Be An Airport, Sunday, 20 March 2011 16:41 (six years ago) Permalink
+― If Assholes Could Fly This Place Would Be An Airport, Sunday, 20 March 2011 16:41 (seven years ago) Permalink

 Classic, of course, but often overlooked outside of random (and not so random) boosters such as the Drive-By Truckers, Neil Young, Nick Lowe and a few others.
 Gotta love the Staples' "I'll Take You There," Stones' "Wild Horses," among many, many others.
 The roll call here is kind of awe-inspiring: